IPP Summer Student Fellowship Program: Undergraduate Research Experience at CERN & in Canada

 CERN, the European Laboratory for Particle Physics, is the home of the Large Hadron Collider (LHC) and the birthplace of the World Wide Web.

 Students selected for the program will spend from late June to the end of August working with active research groups at CERN, one of the world’s premier international laboratories.
-Prior to going to CERN, students will work on a subatomic physics project under a Canadian supervisor in May and June so that they will spend a minimum of 15 weeks on research over the course of the summer.
+They will also attend attend a series of lectures remotely, specially prepared for them by CERN-based researchers.
+Prior to the CERN component of the program, students will work on a subatomic physics project under a Canadian supervisor in May and June so that they will spend a minimum of 15 weeks on research over the course of the summer.
 The May–June period is normally spent in Canada during which time students are supported by the supervisor and an NSERC USRA position or a summer studentship at TRIUMF (see below).
 IPP will assist students to find a suitable project/supervisor.
-Students are encouraged to learn about some of the possible projects by visiting the IPP Projects page.
+Students are encouraged to learn about some of the possible projects by visiting the IPP Projects pages for projects collecting data and projects currently under construction.

 A good idea of the kinds of possible research projects students may be involved in can be gained from viewing student research papers from previous years.